 Modify the second paragraph of subclause 9.19.4a.3 as follows:

-A STA shall calculate the number of time slots in the RAW (NRAW) by dividing the duration of the RAW (TRAW), which is defined in the RAW Duration field of the RPS element, with the duration (Tslot) of a time slot in the RAW, which is defined in the Slot Definition field of the RPS element.
+A STA shall obtain the number of time slots in the RAW (NRAW) from the Number of Slots subfield in the RAW Slot Definition subfield of the RPS element.
 The time slots in the RAW are indexed from 0 to (NRAW - 1) as shown in Figure 9-24b (Illustration of the RAW slot assignment procedure (RAW not restricted to STAs whose AID bits are set to 1)).